-Other potted plants need a bit more TLC.
-Certain plants such as tropical houseplants need regular misting to boost their humidity, some plants are sensitive to common salts and chemicals in tap water, and others need the moisture in their soil to be just so.
-Read the care card included with your plant and if you’re still unsure, reach out to the Grow-How™ Team and we’ll help you get to know your new plant better.
+Other plants need a bit more TLC.
+Certain plants such as tropical houseplants need consistent temperatures, some plants are sensitive to treated municipal tap water, and others need the moisture in their soil to be just so.
+Read the care card included with your plant or check out our A-Z Plant Care Guide to learn about the individual preferences of common houseplants.

-The most important thing to remember is don’t overwater your plant.
+When it comes to watering, it’s important to be aware of how often you are watering your plant.
 As you read through the care card information for your specific plant, pay close attention to the watering instructions.

-One of the most common mistakes we see new plant parents make is giving their plants too much water.
-A good rule of thumb for most plants is to water when 50% of soil is dry (use your finger to test the soil).
-Plants do not like to sit in soggy soil, so make sure you are dumping out the excess water from the saucer after watering.
+One of the most common mistakes we see new plant parents watering their plants too often.
+Most potted houseplants prefer their soil volume to dry out 50% to 75% of the way between waterings (use your finger or a wooden chopstick to test the soil).
+Plants do not like to sit in soggy soil, so make sure your pot has a drainage hole and any excess water is removed from the saucer after watering.

 Tip 3: Choose the right spot

 Some of the best indoor plants, like the Bamboo Palm, Monstera, or Philodendron Heartleaf are fairly low maintenance and can adapt and thrive in a myriad of light environments from low to bright, indirect light.
-Other plants, like the Hedgehog Aloe need bright light for a large part of the day to thrive.
-Some, can adapt to and even prefer low light, darker areas.
+Other plants, like the Hedgehog Aloe need bright light for most of the day to thrive.
+Some plants can even adapt to darker, low light areas.

-If you need help figuring out what type of light you have and what plants will do well in that spot, chat with our team and we can help you pick out the best plants for your space!
+If you need help figuring out what type of light you have and what plants will do well in that spot, check out our Lighting 101 Guide!

-Some plants take time to acclimate to their new environment.
+Most plants take a few weeks to acclimate to their new environment.
 If a few leaves drop off in the first couple of weeks, don’t panic!
 Most likely, this is perfectly normal and is just a sign of your plant adjusting to its new home.
-If you’re concerned, don’t hesitate to send us a picture and we’ll let you know if it’s something more serious.
+The key is to maintain the proper soil moisture, lighting, and a consistent temperature until you see signs of new growth.